torbsd/torbsd.github.io/blog.md

 __Updated Tor Browser Packages__ by gman999

+The upstream code from the Tor Project and above them Mozilla is a moving target we contend with each release.
+Then there is the ultimate moving target: the incesant war between surveillance and anonymity, censorship and circumvention.
+Finally there is the operating system as a moving target all Tor Browser porters face.

-As mentioned before, developing ports on OpenBSD means building on [snapshots](http://www.openbsd.org/faq/faq5.html#Flavors).
-As much as the upstream Tor and Mozilla software, and almost as much as the measure/counter-measure battle between surveillance and anonymity, is the moving target of OpenBSD snapshots.
-It was no surprise that our TB 5.0.3 release was broken on OpenBSD snapshot released just a few days after.
+Developing ports on OpenBSD means building on -current, a.k.a., [snapshots](http://www.openbsd.org/faq/faq5.html#Flavors).
+OpenBSD snapshots are often released several times a week, and as with any other development operating system branch, those changes are sometimes significant.
+What might work today is broken tomorrow.
+It was no surprise that our TB 5.0.3 release was broken on the OpenBSD snapshot released just a few days later.

 [Daniel Jakots](https://lists.torproject.org/pipermail/tor-talk/2015-October/039360.html) noticed this as we did, and we updated the Tor packages accordingly.
 We made an added change by removing the tbb meta-package, simplifying the 5.0.3 release a bit more.